Members

 For my research, I study high-energy particle interactions of cosmic rays using an accelerator.
 Cosmic rays interact with interstellar gas or the Earth's atmosphere and produce numerous particles.
 A precise understanding of cosmic-ray interactions is important to solve the mystery of the origin of cosmic rays.
 I am currently measuring particles produced in high-energy interactions at the world's biggest accelerator, LHC.

-takahashi.mitsunari@XX Personal Page
+takahashi.mitsunari@ISEE Personal Page

 Designated Assistant Prof. Mitsunari TAKAHASHI